solipsis/go-keepkey/README.md

 go-keepkey is a client library and CLI for interacting with Keepkey storage devices.
 This library is unofficial and in development.
 For the official client see https://github.com/keepkey/python-keepkey

+## Dependencies ##
+Since the device has transitioned to communicating over webUSB you need install libusb for your platform

+	brew install libusb

 ## Installation ##

 	go get -u github.com/solipsis/go-keepkey
 	go install github.com/solipsis/go-keepkey